The policy in GN 00204.003 applies to all SSI applications. In addition, a third party is always a proper applicant

 to sign his/her own application before the 60-day protective filing period ends and

 a loss of benefits would result.
-(See SI 00601.037B for determining the protective filing closeout period.)
+(For determining the protective filing closeout period,

 EXAMPLE: As part of an outreach program, Ms. Brown, a social worker of a private agency, interviews